-We recommend that the IDPM includes a prevention and control programme, with an internal monitoring and audit mechanism that ensures its implementation throughout the area of influence of the mills (own plantations and those of suppliers).

-The unit of certification shall promote awareness or sensitization activities to give importance to the sanitary management programmes of regional interest and their effects on the surrounding areas, including the registry of new findings in pests and diseases management to support early warning strategies.

-Those responsible for preparing, coordinating and supporting the IDPM plans shall have the respective qualifications, including:

-- Training as agricultural engineer, agronomist, or similar - Experience in sanitary management.
+Criterion (new) Guidance 7.1 The unit of certification should apply recognised IPM techniques, incorporating cultural, biological, mechanical and physical methods to minimise the use of chemicals.
+Native species should be used in biological control where possible.
+We recommend that the IPM includes a prevention and control programme, with an internal monitoring and audit mechanism that ensures its implementation throughout the area of influence of the mills (own plantations and those of suppliers).
+The unit of certification shall promote awareness or sensitization activities to give importance to the sanitary management programmes of regional interest and their effects on the surrounding areas, including the registry of new findings in pests management to support early warning strategies.
+Those responsible for preparing, coordinating and supporting the IPM plans shall have the respective qualifications, including: Training as agricultural engineer, agronomist, or similarExperience in sanitary management.
 For 7.1.2: We recommend that the management and monitoring plans for the species included in the aforementioned databases include measures to prevent and control the expansion of these species outside of the production area.
-For Colombia there is a list of exotic invasive species, defined under Resolutions 0848/2008 and 0207/2010, issued by the former Ministry of Environment, Housing and Territorial Development, and we recommend the publication "State of knowledge on invasive species."
+For Colombia there is a list of exotic invasive species, defined under Resolutions 0848/2008 and 0207/2010, issued by the former Ministry of Environment, Housing and Territorial Development.
+For reference see the publication "State of knowledge on invasive species.
 Proposal of guidelines for controlling their impacts."
 Alexander von Humboldt Biological Resources Research Institute, 2006